US imposes sanctions on Iran's foreign minister | DW | 31.07.2019

 "This puts the Trump administration's Iran policy incoherence on full display.
 The administration can no longer pretend that it's primarily interested in diplomacy, when it sanctions Iran's diplomat in chief," said Ali Vaez, the director of the Iran Project at the International Crisis Group.

-The sanctions are also "bound to backfire as it bolsters Zarif's domestic standing by neutralizing his critics," he added, referring to hardliners in Iran against reaching any accommodation with the United States.
+The sanctions are also "bound to backfire as it bolsters Zarif's domestic standing by neutralizing his critics," he added, referring to hardliners in Iran opposed to reaching any accommodation with the United States.

 Iranian Foreign Minister Javad Zarif has blasted US travel restrictions on Iranian diplomats, describing them as "basically inhuman."
 He also accused Washington of "economic terrorism," targeting ordinary Iranian people.
 (17.07.2019)